Bangor University - North Wales Clinical Psychology Programme

 a) Academic Component

 The academic component of the programme actively engages you in the learning process.
-This is helped greatly by the relatively small size of each year group (currently 15 trainees), allowing plenty of scope for discussion and development of ideas and skills.
+This is helped greatly by the relatively small size of each year group (currently 16 trainees), allowing plenty of scope for discussion and development of ideas and skills.

 The academic curriculum emphasises a life span perspective.
 This means that topic areas can be taught by clinicians from a range of specialisms, thus ensuring that you gain a developmental view and appreciate how the same theoretical models and approaches are applied with different client groups and across different age groups.
+This will encourage creative and critical thinking and as you will all be on different types of placements, this can enhance your shared learning.

-Half-way through this first placement you also engage in an 8-week mindfulness course as part of your teaching, to set the foundations for learning more about third wave approaches and to use yourselves to help manage the demands of training.
+You will engage in an 8-week mindfulness course as part of your teaching, to set the foundations for learning more about third wave approaches and to use yourselves to help manage the demands of training.

 During the second and third placements (intervention I and intervention II), teaching has a greater focus on therapeutic models and skills development, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy and Dialectical Behavioural Therapy.